SGC41/akash-provider-paladin/README.md

 Paladin will help keep providers operational.
 - v2.11.0
-	Improved provider not bidding mitigation, was daily check and 12 hours of not bidding to trigger. now 15 min check and 2 hours not bidding to trigger... not an optimal term solution, should most likely be longer but for right now, its what i think, i want. provider seems never to be bidding.
+	Improved provider not bidding mitigation, was daily check and 12 hours of not bidding to trigger. now 15 min check and 2 hours not bidding to trigger... not an optimal solution, should most likely be longer but for right now, its what i think, i want. provider seems never to be bidding.

 - v2.10.3